CharlieMisner/misner-temperture-convert/README.md

 The application has two endpoints:

 ### `/convert-temperature`
 Ingests temperature readings in either Celsius or Fahrenheit, and converts them.
+Acceptable values for `temperatureUnit` are `CELSIUS` or `FAHRENHEIT` in all caps.

 Request with curl:
 ```